top of page

 Restless Development - We Lead learning consultancy on powershifting

-2023, UK (Kenya, Niger, Nigeria, Uganda & Mozambique, Guatemala & Honduras, Lebanon & Jordan).
+2023, Kenya, Niger, Nigeria, Uganda & Mozambique, Guatemala & Honduras, Lebanon & Jordan.

 Lead consultant for an independent review to document the We Lead powershifting model and generate learnings and recommendations on how Restless Development and the wider consortium can proactively shift power to young women to fulfil their SRHR.
 The programme specifically seeks to empower young women living with HIV/AIDS, living with a disability, those identifying as LBTQI+, and those affected by displacement.
-We Lead is funded by the Dutch Ministry of Foreign Affairs and implemented by a consortium of six organisations in nine countries across Africa, Central America, and the Middle East.
+We Lead has been funded by the Dutch Ministry of Foreign Affairs and implemented by a consortium of six organisations in nine countries across Africa, Central America, and the Middle East.
 Outputs included an overall model on powershifting through We Lead, and two spotlight learning briefs, one on youth leadership through the steering committee, and one on local ownership

 Newcastle University - MEL advice for the Water Security and Sustainable Development Hub.

-2022-present, Colombia, Ethiopia, India, Malaysia, UK
+2022-23, Colombia, Ethiopia, India, Malaysia, UK

 “In a way I know now that I was lucky because my psychosis was picked up so quickly [...] and I got a bed in a Mother and Baby Unit”